shownotesArchive/show-pad/README.md

 ### General
 To start ShowPad just run the supplied `run.sh`, which will call `setup.sh` if needed.
 `setup.sh` will install all dependencies and download static third party css or js files.
-A redis-socket is needed to run ShowPad, its path can be set in `config.json`.
+A redis-server which is configured to use unix-sockets is needed, see `unixsocket redis.sock` in your redis-config.
+The minimum redis-version is because of a change in the [`sadd`](http://redis.io/commands/sadd)-command.

 ### etherpad-lite
 ShowPad is able to support multiple document types, but at the moment there is only the etherpad-lite one.